Who can vote?

 Where to vote

-When an election is held in the borough, each ward has a polling station allocated to enable voters to cast their vote in person.
+When an election is held in the borough, each ward has a number of polling stations allocated to enable voters to cast their vote in person.

 If you do not receive a poll card, or are not clear as to where your polling station is located, you can either contact us before close of poll on election day or you can look up the location of your polling station via the My Epsom & Ewell section of our website.